Dallara P217

 The Dallara P217 is a sportscar prototype built by Dallara Automobili to the 2017 FIA/ACO regulations for the Le Mans Prototype LMP2 class.
 The car also meets the regulations for the Le Mans Prototype 2 Class of the IMSA WeatherTech Sportscar Championship.
-It was active in the FIA World Endurance Championship, the European Le Mans Series & Asian Le Mans Series.
+It was active in the FIA World Endurance Championship, the European Le Mans Series and Asian Le Mans Series.
 The prototype made its debut at the 2017 4 Hours of Silverstone.

 Development

 The car is a result of the bid made by Dallara, for one of the four licenses to build the new for 2017 Le Mans Prototype 2 cars.
 It is also the first LMP constructed by Dallara since the original Audi R18 TDI.
 The car was first spotted testing at the Autodromo Riccardo Paletti in Northern Italy in late early October, by the Italian magazine Autosprint.

 During the 2017 racing season, the car was discovered to have a fundamental issue with a critical element of the sprint kit which was firmly homologated and carried over in the Le Mans low-drag kit.
 Resulting in major balance issues for the car which first surfaced at Le Mans.
 With the car being noted for its speed on the long straights, such as the Mulsanne Straight, but also for its lack of pace in the twistier sections of the track.
 This element was later revealed to be the splitter.
 The car was subsequently fitted with an Evo kit for the 2018 racing season to resolve issues with the car.
 With a new splitter for the Standard High Downforce Aero package and a revised Le Mans Low Drag Kit.
 Ahead of the homologation of the Evo Package, the revised car was revealed to have undergone testing at the Algarve International Circuit, in the hands of customer team Cetilar Villorba Corse.
 The car has also been known for its relative similarity to the Porsche 919 Hybrid.